gracelawley/gracelawley/content/authors/grace/_index.md

 superuser: true
 ---

-I am a Computer Science & Engineering PhD Candidate at [Oregon Health & Science University (OHSU)](https://www.ohsu.edu/xd/) in Portland, Oregon, USA.
+I am a Computer Science & Engineering PhD candidate at [Oregon Health & Science University (OHSU)](https://www.ohsu.edu/xd/) in Portland, Oregon, USA.
 My advisor is [Dr. Steven Bedrick](https://www.bedrick.org/).
 My research involves developing computational methods to detect and quantify different aspects of the language of children with Autism Spectrum Disorder (ASD).

 I am also a Data Science Mentor at [Posit Academy](https://posit.co/products/enterprise/academy/) (Posit was previously known as RStudio).
 I mentor small groups of working professionals as they develop and hone their data science skills in either R or Python.
 I also work with the Academy Python team on translating and adapting course material from R into Python as well as developing Python specific course material.